Madisonkanna/madisonkanna.com/src/content/codebookclub.md

 Every Sunday, we host a group programming session.
 Anyone is free to join, participate or just listen.

 **What:** For 1 hour, we tackle a problem from  the freeCodeCamp [interview prep](https://www.freecodecamp.org/learn/coding-interview-prep/) curriculum together.
 Our focus currently is data structures and algorithms.
-This is a great way to practice coding, communication, and other skills that will help you when you do technical interviews.

 ***When:*** Every Sunday, starting at either 2:00PM PST/5:30PM PST or 2:30PM PST/5:30PM EST.